Last Updated: Mar. 24, 2026

 Action:

-The Velocity Dashboard will be updated based on reports from Zoho CRM, with a member of the Velocity team identifying the reason codes.
+The Velocity Dashboard will be updated based on Zoho CRM reports, with a member of the Velocity team identifying the reason codes.

 A Velocity Team member will send a daily email to the Leadership Team and AMs/DOs involved in the report.
 The email will include:

-Internal Category Deals that did not reach our P3 Goal.
+Internal Category Deals that did not reach our Velocity: Estimating up to Client Approving Goal.

 Internal Category Deals that are still in the Originated and Estimating Stage for more than 5 days.
-This information will be part of the P3 portion of the report.
+This information will be part of the Velocity: Estimating up to Client Approving portion of the report.

-Internal Category Deals that did not reach our P4 Goal.
+Internal Category Deals that did not reach our Velocity: Ready for INS up to In Negotiations Goal.

 Internal Category Deals that are still in the Ready for INS and Sent to INS Stage for more than 4 days.
-This information will be included in the P4 section of the report.
+This information will be included in the Velocity: Ready for INS up to In Negotiations section of the report.

 The Reason Codes and in-depth notes.

-The only time a P3 deal would change from External to Internal Category is when all necessary documents and information have been acquired.
+The only time a Velocity: Estimating up to Client Approving deal would change from External to Internal Category is when all necessary documents and information have been acquired.

-If the reason code of the deal is “Stage not Moved” in the reporting and the AM/DO is not responsible for the stage movement, the Velocity Team will proactively move the stage to the correct one and alert the QA team for a spot check.
+If the deal's reason code is “Stage not Moved” in the reporting and the AM/DO is not responsible for the stage movement, the Velocity Team will alert the QA team for a spot check.

 Responsibility: OMs/Vicki/Vlad